 - 2 sheets edible wafer paper

-- 440g caster sugar
+- 440 g caster sugar

-- 1/4 cup corn syrup or liquid glucose
+- ¼ cup corn syrup or liquid glucose

-- 1/4 cup honey
+- ¼ cup honey

-- 1/4 cup water
+- ¼ cup water

 - 2 large egg whites

 - Spread the almonds into a single layer on a baking tray, and bake for 5-8 minutes or until lightly toasted.
 Allow to cool and then roughly chop them.

-Line an 8″ square cake pan with baking paper, leaving some overhanging each edge.
+- Line an 8" square cake pan with baking paper, leaving some overhanging each edge.
 Trim two pieces of wafer paper to fit the pan.
 Place one inside (I placed the printed sheet of paper in, face down) and set the other piece aside.

+- Place the egg whites into the clean, grease-free bowl of a stand mixer fitted with the whisk attachment.
 Combine the caster sugar, corn syrup, honey and water in a medium saucepan.
 Stir over a medium heat without boiling until most of the sugar has dissolved.
 Use a pastry brush dipped in water to wash away any sugar crystals on the sides of the pan, then increase the heat and boil, without stirring, until the syrup reaches 150°C.

-Once the syrup is ready, and with the mixer still running on medium speed, pour the syrup in a thin stream into the egg whites.
-Continue whisking for a further 2-3 minutes, until the mixture is thick, stiff and shiny.
+- Once the syrup is ready, and with the mixer still running on medium speed, pour the syrup in a thin stream into the egg whites.
+Continue whipping for a further 2-3 minutes, until the mixture is thick, stiff and shiny.

-Working quickly, use one of the oiled spatulas to stir in the almonds.
+- Working quickly, use one of the oiled spatulas to stir the almonds into the egg white mixture.
 Scrape the mixture into the prepared cake pan, pressing into an even layer.
 Place the second sheet of wafer paper on top.
 Leave the nougat at room temperature for several hours to set.

-Lift the nougat from the pan, and use an oiled knife to cut it into pieces.
+- Lift the nougat from the pan, and use an oiled knife to cut it into pieces.
 I find it easiest to score through the wafer paper with a serrated knife, and then use a large chef's knife to cut down through the nougat.
-I cut mine into 1″ x 2″ pieces.
+I cut mine into 1" x 2" pieces.

+- Store the nougat in an airtight container, with baking paper between each layer to stop it from sticking.
 Nougat will keep for 1-2 weeks at cool room temperature.
 If it's very humid where you live, then it's best to make the nougat as close to serving as possible.